 Perform a work task of public interest.

-Enable the data controller, or a third party to whom the personal data are provided, to perform a work task in conjunction with the exercise of official authority.
+Enable the data controller, or a third party to whom the personal data is provided, to perform a work task in conjunction with the exercise of official authority.

-Satisfy a purpose that concerns a legitimate interest of the data controller, or of a party to whom personal data are provided, if this interest is of greater weight than the prevention of the possible violation of the data subject's personal privacy.
+Satisfy a purpose that concerns a legitimate interest of the data controller, or of a third party to whom personal data is provided, if this interest outweighs the data subject's interest of protection of personal privacy.